 • Audio and other formats

-You can find the member handbook on our website at: [www.website.com] If you need help or have questions, call Customer Service at [555-555-5555]
+You can find this member handbook on our website at: [www.website.com] If you need help or have questions, call Customer Service at [555-555-5555]

 Get information in another language or format.

 You or your representative can get member materials like this handbook or CCO notices in other languages, large print, Braille or any format you prefer.
 You will get materials within 5 days of your request.
 This help is free.
 Every format has the same information.
 Examples of member materials are: